chirag-doshi/ski/README.md

 you want and show us what you can do!

 We are looking forward to see what you come up with!

+Comments:
+* Fixed the bug when you crash into an obstacle and press left key
+* Added a score
+* Added an ability to pause the game by pressing the space bar and resume with the down arrow key
+* Present the user with a message when the game is over with the score
+* Add ability to reset the game by presing either the enter key or the down arrow key
+* Added a feature that makes the game faster when the user reaches 500, 1000 and 2000 points